Why Do I Feel Like I Don’t Belong?

 A Grounded Perspective

-Feelings of not belonging may develop through trauma, exclusion, unconscious loyalty, emotional entanglement, nervous system conditioning, and unresolved family system dynamics across generations.
+Feelings of not belonging may develop through trauma, exclusion, unconscious loyalty, emotional entanglement, nervous system conditioning, interruption in connection, and unresolved family system dynamics across generations.

 Family Constellations offers another lens for understanding how belonging and exclusion may continue affecting emotional life, identity, and relationships within the family system.